The Center for Real Estate Law

 Real Estate Transactions Externship (RE 620/JD 620, 2 Credits)

 Prerequisites: Completion of Real Estate Transactions JD 243 , plus one of the following cross-listed elective courses: Commercial Real Estate Transactions (RE 602/JD 602) or Real Estate Finance (RE 607/JD 607) or Leasing Ownership & Management (RE 605/JD 605).
-Federal Income Taxation JD 135 or Federal Income Tax Aspects of Real Estate RE 603 is recommended.
+Federal Income Tax Aspects of Real Estate (RE 603/JD 603) is recommended.
 These prerequisites provide students with the basic substantive knowledge and transactional skills needed to be ready for this externship.

-Eligibility: JD students are eligible for this externship after they have completed the prerequisites.
+Eligibility: JD and LLM students are eligible for this externship after they have completed the prerequisites.

 Sustainability Externship (RE 623/JD 623, 2 Credits)

 Prerequisites: Completion of Real Estate Transactions (JD 243) and one of the following required courses: Energy Law (RE 624/JD 624), Environmental Controls Affecting Real Estate (RE 609/JD 609), Environmental Law (JD 260), or Natural Resources Law (RE 621/JD 111).
 This externship is a practice oriented elective for the JD Certificate in Sustainability.

-Eligibility: JD students are eligible for this externship, which is a practice-oriented elective for the JD Certificate in Sustainability, after they have completed the prerequisites.
+Eligibility: JD and LLM students are eligible for this externship after they have completed the prerequisites.
+This is a practice-oriented elective for the JD Certificate in Sustainability.

 - Fall Externships: July 1